draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

 .. note::

-    Additionally, the pipeline can be run with a wrapper to susequently build multiple models for different genomes using the same parameters.
+    Additionally, the worfklow can be run with a wrapper to susequently build multiple models for different genomes using the same parameters.
     The wrapper can be accessed using :code:`specimen hqtb run wrapper "config.yaml"` or :code:`specimen.workflow.wrapper_pipeline(config_file='/User/path/to/config.yaml', parent_dir="./")`.